INSTANT VIEW-Russian forces invade Ukraine with strikes on major cities | Headlines

 "You have world economies already going through the transition away from stimulus, now the question of what happens to global growth as a result of this."
 HOWIE LEE, ECONOMIST, OCBC, SINGAPORE

 "Asia will keenly feel the effects of the conflict via inflationary pressures.
 If Russia's oil is kept off international trade by sanctions, Asia as a typical net-importer of oil will feel the heat from higher cost of energy imports."
-XIE DONGHAI, CHAIRMAN, SHANGHAI ENTROPY ASSET MANAGEMENT, SHANGHAI

-"Geopolitical impact is short-lived, but deepens worries about inflation, and could influence monetary policies of global economies.
-Prices of oil and agricultural prices will likely remain high over the next 6-12 months."
-TSUYOSHI UENO, SENIOR ECONOMIST, NLI RESEARCH INSTITUTE, TOKYO
+JESSICA TEA, SENIOR INVESTMENT SPECIALIST ASIAN EQUITIES, BNP PARIBAS ASSET MANAGEMENT, HONG KONG

+"Most Asian economies are net importers of mineral fuels and their trade balances may deteriorate if the Ukraine crisis elevates oil prices for a prolonged period of time."
+FREDERIC NEUMANN, CO-HEAD OF ASIAN ECONOMICS, HSBC, HONG KONG

+"Already there are signs that exports are cooling amid falling new orders, and the climbing oil prices will thus contribute to a deterioration in trade balances."
+"Global food prices tend to have a relatively minor impact on local food prices in most Asian economies, posing a much bigger challenge to net food importers in other parts of the world.
+For Asia, the main challenge is the rising import bill from surging oil prices."

 ROBERT RENNIE, HEAD OF FINANCIAL MARKET STRATEGY, WESTPAC, SYDNEY "Oil inventories are already staggeringly low and Russia is such a major producer any sanctions that threaten supply would be hugely damaging.
 From an FX perspective, why the euro isn't a lot lower is a mystery.
 It should be."

 TAI HUI, CHIEF ASIA MARKET STRATEGIST, J.P.
-MORGAN ASSET MANAGEMENT, HONG KONG "Beyond energy, it's worth noting that the increasing conflict between Ukraine and Russia would also likely impact other commodities, such as wheat given Russia is the world's largest exporter, potentially impacting food prices in the wider region.
-Ukraine's production in industrial gases could also impact on the semiconductor industry, although immediate impact is mitigated by chip producers stocking these raw materials."
+MORGAN ASSET MANAGEMENT, HONG KONG "Beyond energy, it's worth noting that the increasing conflict between Ukraine and Russia would also likely impact other commodities, such as wheat given Russia is the world's largest exporter...
+Ukraine's production in industrial gases could also impact on the semiconductor industry."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)